Edward F. Harrington: Career

-In 1969, Harrington became the Deputy Attorney In Charge of the newly-created U.S. Department of Justice's Strike Force against Organized Crime for the New England area and was the Attorney In Charge from 1970 to 1973.
+In 1969, Harrington became the Deputy Attorney In Charge of the newly created U.S. Department of Justice's Strike Force against Organized Crime for the New England area and was the Attorney In Charge from 1970 to 1973.
 During this period, major gangland accomplice witnesses, such as Vincent C. Teresa and John J. Kelley, were developed.
 Their testimony resulted in the convictions of numerous significant underworld figures.
 Teresa was the chief witness in 1971 before the Permanent Senate Subcommittee investigating organized criminal securities fraud in the Wall Street brokerage houses.
 The "Strike Force" installed the first court-authorized wiretap in the District of Massachusetts in 1970.

 From 1973 to 1977, Harrington was in private practice in Boston, Massachusetts.

 In 1974, he was a candidate for the Democratic Party's nomination for Attorney General of Massachusetts.
 He was defeated by Francis X. Bellotti in the primary election, where he finished third in a six-person race.

-In 1975, he was appointed by Governor Michael S. Dukakis as Chairman of the Alcoholic Beverages Control Commission, in which capacity he served until January 1977.

-In 1976, Harrington was the Massachusetts Co-Chairman of the Sargent Shriver Campaign for President.

 In August 1977, Harrington was appointed by President Carter as the United States Attorney for the District of Massachusetts.
 During his term, the United States Attorney's Office successfully prosecuted members of the Boston School Committee and initiated grand jury investigations into corruption in Boston City Hall, resulting in the conviction of several municipal political figures.
 The Office also assisted the Ward Commission, which had been established by the State Legislature, in its probe of corruption in the awarding of state construction contracts and its reform of the awarding process.
 The Office's investigation resulted in the conviction of a member of the State Senate.
 See, In Re United States, Petitioner 666Fed.2d690 (1st Cir.
 1981), a Petition for a Writ of Mandamus filed by the United States seeking the Court of Appeals to order the trial judge to recuse himself from the case.
 Petition was denied.
 However, a new trial judge was reassigned to the case upon remand to the District Court.
 During his term as U.S. Attorney, five members of the notorious "Winter Hill Gang" were convicted in the so-called "Horse Race Fix" case of 1979, including its leader, Howie Winter.
 The Office supervised the planting of the court-authorized "bugging" of the headquarters of the Boston organized crime family in 1980, which resulted in the successful prosecution and demise of the Angiulo organized criminal organization.
 James "Whitey" Bulger was one of the confidential informants supporting the affidavit submitted to the Court.